1993jayant/car_evaluation/README.md

 # car_evaluation

+I downloaded the dataset from UCI machine learning repository website.

 The dataset consists of 6 features and one class label column.

 Each feature is a categorical variable.
 It is a multiclass classification problem.